ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 Use these release notes to learn about the latest changes to the {{site.data.keyword.powerSysShort}} service.
 {: shortdesc}

+### December 2021
+{: #dec-2021}

+- You can now use [VPN](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#vpn-connections) to create VPN connection by using CLI.
+- You can now use [VPN IKE policies](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#vpn-ike-policies) to create an IKE policy for the VPN connection by using CLI.
+- You can now use [VPN IKE policies](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#vpn-ipsec-policies) to create an IPsec policy for the VPN connection by using CLI.

 ### October 2021
 {: #oct-2021}